 Father Carpenter is one of the busiest coffee and brunch spots in Berlin.
 This little gem of a cafe is tucked at the corner of a courtyard hidden in an alleyway where people are basically lured in with the scent of sweet lemon poppy seed muffins.
 And yes, the muffin tastes amazing!
 What tastes even better is their avocado sandwich (seriously, have seen a more photogenic avocado sandwich ever!?).

 This hidden oasis has the friendliest British and French staff (we hand an endless chat about their hometown, accents, and my lack of ‘aye’ lol), great food, and scenery.

 Neni is a trendy restaurant located at the top of the popular Bikini Berlin Hotel and offers a spectacular view of the Berlin Zoo (no admission required).
 The decor perfectly reflects the food they serve – organic, fresh, and eclectic.
 Everything they serve on the menu reflects the four brothers, and owners, philosophy – meals are to be served on a large table surrounded by people close to you, there is an openness and raw nature to their food, and everything that comes out of the kitchen was inspired by their love for food.
 If you are looking for a perfect combination of Arabian, Israeli and European cuisine (and the tastiest falafel you will ever have), Neni is a must!

 Another hidden gem, literally, in Berlin is this sushi restaurant.
 This place was extremely difficult to find and 100% worth it!
 I instantly fell in love with the decor and the private booths.
-Then I was later blown away with how amazing the food was.
-If you want fine dining that will not disappoint, and doesn’t require to dress up – Zenkichi is a must!
+Then I was later blown away by how amazing the food was.
+If you want fine dining that will not disappoint and doesn’t require dressing up – Zenkichi is a must!